stevenburgess/zfs-tests/README.md

 Secondly you could remake the pool with a different VDEV configuration and see how that changes the optimal thread count.

+##Working with log files

+These tests produce one log file per run.
+These log files can be read in via Reader.py to produce useful output (much like the output the actual runs produce).
+To serve an entire directory of runs into Reader.py, try

+for i in $(ls); do python ~/projects/zfs-tests/Reader.py $i;